canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/hard/q4/QuestionText.md

 - Methods:
     - A method called `doLaundry` which another class can use to clean the **gymClothes** one by one.
 It displays a message to let the user know that each item is being cleaned.
 When all the items have been cleaned, the method displays that the laundry is done. **gymClothes** should be set to 0 afterwards.
-Sample output of this method when there are 5 dirty **gymClothes** is shown:
+The sample output of this method when there are 5 dirty **gymClothes** is shown:

       Cleaning item 1